Published on

 Assembly

-- Run a knife around the edges of the chilled cheesecake to loosen it from the springform pan.
+- Remove the cheesecake from the refrigerator.
+If necessary, run a knife around the edges of the chilled cheesecake to loosen it from the springform pan.
 Remove the ring from the pan and transfer the cheesecake to a serving platter, if desired.

-- Pour the chocolate ganache over the center of the cheesecake, spreading it with an offset spatula and allowing some of the ganache to drip down the sides of the cheesecake.
+- Slowly pour the chocolate ganache over the center of the cheesecake, spreading it with an offset spatula and allowing some of the ganache to drip down the sides of the cheesecake.

 - Pipe swirls around the top edge of the cheesecake with the peanut butter frosting.

-- Decorate with buckeye balls on top of the frosting.
+- Decorate with buckeye balls on top of the frosting, optional.

 Notes